“Hi honeys, I’m home!”

 Two visual-spatial skills — attention and mental rotation ability — are more developed in males than females.
 This provides boys, many researchers believe, with an edge in mathematics and engineering.
 Want your girl to catch up?
 A surprising study from University of Toronto suggests that “only 10 hours of training with an action video game” decreased or eliminated the female disadvantage.

 Opinions vary widely on this question.
 Organizations including Mothers Against Video Game Addiction and Violence and Parents Against Violence have mobilized to combat video game carnage.
-Both groups argue there’s a link between school shootings — like those that occurred at Columbine and Sandy Hook — and violent video games.
+Both groups argue there’s a link between school shootings — such as those that occurred at Columbine, Sandy Hook, and Parkland — and violent video games.

 Psychologist Craig A. Anderson, a vocal video game critic, conducted a 2010 study that shows a link between exposure to violent video games and increased aggressive behavior, as well as decreased empathy among gamers.
 Barbara J. Wilson of University of Illinois at Urbana-Champagne concluded in a 2008 study that exposure to violent video games, like exposure to violent television, can contribute to aggressive behavior.
-And research led by Dr. Jordan Grafman of the National Institute of Health and published in the Oxford Journal suggests that boys exposed to violent video games were desensitized due to blunting of emotional responses.
-According to Grafman, his research indicates that, “continued exposure to violent videos will make an adolescent less sensitive to violence, more accepting of violence, and more likely to commit aggressive acts….”
+And research led by Dr. Jordan Grafman of the National Institute of Health and published in the Oxford Journal suggests that boys exposed to violent video games were desensitized because emotional responses are blunted.
+According to Grafman, his research indicates that, “continued exposure to violent videos will make an adolescent less sensitive to violence, more accepting of violence, and more likely to commit aggressive acts.”
 Even more disturbing is a 2014 report that found that youths who had played violent video games in the past year were four times more likely to also report they’d carried a weapon to school.

 Will video games ruin vision, destroy attention spans, and eviscerate impulse control?